skip to content

 Section 34 of the Building Work Contractors Act 1995 (SA) requires builders carrying out domestic building work (where the contract price is over $12,000 and development approval is required) to hold a policy of insurance in relation to that building work [see also Building Work Contractors Regulations 2011 (SA) reg 4].
 A copy of the certificate of insurance must be supplied to the building owner and to the relevant authority at the time of applying for planning approval [Planning, Development and Infrastructure (General) Regulations 2017 (SA) reg 36].
 Building work cannot commence without the insurance being in place [reg 36(2)].

-Building indemnity insurance covers a building owner for defective building work up to an amount of $150,000 in cases where the builder dies, disappears (or is otherwise unable to complete the work) or becomes insolvent [s 35].
+Building indemnity insurance covers a building owner for defective building work up to $150,000 in cases where the builder dies, disappears (or is otherwise unable to complete the work) or becomes insolvent [Building Work Contractors Act 1995 (SA) s 35].

 Other Requirements of a Building Work Contract

-2. Set out all the terms of the contract
+• set out all of the terms of the contract

-3. Details about the builder, such as the licence number
+• include details about the builder, such as their business name and licence number

-A building contract will include certain terms which describe how the contract price is calculated.
+A building work contract will include certain terms that describe how the contract price is calculated [s 29].
 These terms include:

 The contract should include a start and finish date, or at least an estimate of the number of days that it will take to complete the work.